deoren/notes/golang/golang.md

 - maps can map from pretty much any type where equality is defined

+- It is common to use strings for keys and then any other type for the associated values

 ## Scope

 ### Example: What you might expect